actions/importer-labs/gitlab/2-audit.md

 Each pipeline will have a variety of files written that include:

-- The original pipeline as it was defined in Jenkins.
+- The original pipeline as it was defined in GitLab.
 - Any network responses used to convert a pipeline.
 - The converted workflow.
 - Stack traces that can used to troubleshoot a failed pipeline conversion